 Winter weather is often thought of as more dangerous than sunny, clear summer days, but don’t be fooled: summer driving has its share of hazards.
 More teens and vacationers are on the road and may be unfamiliar with the area, tire blowouts and construction are more prevalent in the summer, and you’ll see more motorcycles and bikes, too.
 Not to mention the weather, which can range from triple digit temperatures to torrential rains, leading to overheating, flooding, even hydroplaning.

-The fact is that June, July, and August are the deadliest months for motor vehicle crashes.
-In 2012, July was the absolute worst month for crash fatalities with 3,126 deaths.
+The fact is that May through October is the deadliest time of the year for motor vehicle crashes.
+In 2018, October was the absolute worst month for crash fatalities with 3,368 deaths.

 This summer, stay safe as you’re hitting the road.
 Follow these tips to avoid hot weather hazards and keep your summer driving along smoothly.

 - Prepare for warm weather: Overheating can cause serious summer breakdowns.
 Inspect your coolant system including the radiator and pressure cap to make sure they’re in good shape.
 You should also check hoses and belts for signs of blisters, cracks, and wear.
 Keep your vehicle hydrated by checking for proper fuel levels and look for signs of leaks, especially coolant.
 Consider bringing extra coolant, oil, and fluids along with you, especially if you’re taking a trip in a desolate area.

 - Just slow down: Hot weather simply puts a higher load on your vehicle, so pushing it to drive at high speeds can wear it down even further.
 Drive the speed limit to reduce the wear on your vehicle and practice safe driving habits at the same time.